-Supporting ākonga with conduct disorders: for teacher aides
+Supporting ākonga with disruptive, impulse control and conduct disorders: for teacher aides

-Build your skill in working with ākonga who often present with challenging behaviour.
+Build your skill in working with ākonga who often present with non-conforming behaviour.

 Introduction